The Best Banks for Freelancers in 2022

-Making money as a freelancer is hard enough — but then you have to figure out how to manage it.
+Making money as a freelancer can be hard enough — but then you have to figure out how to manage it.

-With a slew of bank account options out there, it can be difficult to figure out the best place to stash that hard-earned cash, especially if your financial lifestyle is a little less regular than most 9-to-5 workers’.
+With a slew of bank account options out there, it can be difficult to narrow down all the financial institutions and determine the best place to stash that hard-earned cash, especially if your financial lifestyle is a little less regular than most 9-to-5 workers’.

-So we put together this post to compare some of the best bank accounts for freelancers specifically.
+To help, the Penny Hoarder team has put together this post to compare some of the best bank accounts for freelancers.
 That way, you can make an informed decision with minimal fine-print reading.
-(Save the effort for that hustle!)

-What Makes a Bank Account Ideal for Freelancers?
+What Makes a Business Bank Account Ideal for Freelancers?